HeatherKeelon/ScrabbleBagChallenge/README.md

          1: B, C, J, K, M, Q, Y, Z, _
          0: X

          If an attempt is made to withdraw tiles that are no longer there, an error message needs to be sent.
+Removing a tile from the bag subtracts a random tile, and removes it from the total.